arandamerinoalberto/Teinor_Proyect/README.md

 # Teinor_Proyect
-Proyecto de entrega práctico para empresa.
-Instrucciones previas:
-1. Activar los módulos de XAMMP tanto los de Apache como los de MySQL.
-2. Una vez activado y desde localhost, abrir el archivo connection.php ubicado en services\bbdd\connection.php.
+Practical delivery project for business.

+Advance instructions:

+1. Activate the XAMMP modules both those of Apache and those of MySQL.
+2. Once activated and from localhost, open the connection.php file located in services \ bbdd \ connection.php.
-3. Abrir por último el archivo films_year.html
+3. Finally open the file films_year.html

+Greetings!